 Virtual Desktop Service

-The Virtual Desktop Service (VDS) enables you to access an Edinburgh Napier desktop from anywhere, anytime on almost any device (a full list of supported devices can be found below).
+The Virtual Desktop Service (VDS) enables staff and students to access an Edinburgh Napier desktop from anywhere, anytime on almost any device (a full list of supported devices can be found below).

 What can I access from the Virtual Desktop Service?

 You can access the standard Edinburgh Napier University Windows service which includes your H drive and most University applications from any device both on and off campus providing you have internet access.